CS4460 Information Visualization

 Course format.
 Lectures interspersed with discussion and in-class design activities.

 Grading.
 Grading will be based on class participation, a class presentation, homework, use and analysis of some information visualization tools, and a project.
-There will be two tests during the semester, and a final project.
-Final course grades are curved.
-Grading weights are:
+There will be two tests during the semester (midterm and final).
+Only final course grades may be curved, not individual assignments.

 Mutual expectations.
 At Georgia Tech we believe that it is important to continually strive for an atmosphere of mutual respect, acknowledgement, and responsibility between faculty members and the student body.
 See http://www.catalog.gatech.edu/rules/22/ for an articulation of some basic expectations – that you can have of me, and that I have of you.
 In the end, simple respect for knowledge, hard work, and cordial interactions will help build the environment we seek.
 I encourage you to remain committed to the ideals of Georgia Tech while in this class, and always.

 Contacting your instructor and TA.
-By far the best way to get in touch with us is via email.
+By far the best way to get in touch with us is via email or Canvas messages.
 For most of the reasons you might contact us, please include all the TAs and instructor on your emails to make sure we are all informed.
-Start your email subject with ‘[CS4460] ‘ (e.g., [CS4460] question about test 1, [CS4460] requesting an excused absence for a job interview, etc.) so that it is easier for us to find your emails and respond to them.
+Start your email subject with ‘[CS4460] ‘ (e.g., [CS4460] question about test 1, [CS4460] interesting InfoVis I found, etc.) so that it is easier for us to find your emails and respond to them.
 We will do our best to respond quickly.

 Collaboration and academic honesty.
 Georgia Tech aims to cultivate a community based on trust, academic integrity, and honor.
 Students are expected to act according to the highest ethical standards.
 For information on Georgia Tech’s Academic Honor Code, please visit http://www.catalog.gatech.edu/policies/honor-code/ or http://www.catalog.gatech.edu/rules/18/.